 The eligibility requirements of RAISE allow project sponsors at the State and local levels to obtain funding for multi-modal, multi-jurisdictional projects that are more difficult to support through traditional DOT programs.
 RAISE can fund port and freight rail projects, for example, which play a critical role in our ability to move freight, but have limited sources of Federal funds.
 RAISE can provide capital funding directly to any public entity, including municipalities, counties, port authorities, tribal governments, MPOs, or others in contrast to traditional Federal programs which provide funding to very specific groups of applicants (mostly State DOTs and transit agencies).
 This flexibility allows RAISE and our traditional partners at the State and local levels to work directly with a host of entities that own, operate, and maintain much of our transportation infrastructure, but otherwise cannot turn to the Federal government for support.

-Since 2009, the Program has awarded nearly $3.4 billion in Federal funding to 299 projects to support rural [i] and tribal communities across the nation, leveraging an estimated $6.2 billion in non-BUILD/TIGER funding.
+Since 2009, the Program has awarded more than $3.8 billion in Federal funding to 345 projects to support rural [i] and tribal communities across the nation, leveraging an estimated $6.8 billion in non-RAISE/BUILD/TIGER funding.